F-Stop/opinsuomea/README.txt

 5) Run the command "python3 opinsuomea.py"

-Additional details:
+SCORING DETAILS:
 Sentences have a "score" calculated for them (which is hidden from the user prsently).
-All setnences start at 0 when the database is wiped or when a sentence is imported for the first time (updates to sentences, like fixing a typo, leave sentence scores intact).
-Each time a sentence is answered correctly it gets 2 points, each time a setnence is gotten wrong it gets -1 points.
+All sentences start at 0 when the database is wiped or when a sentence is imported for the first time (updates to sentences, like fixing a typo, leave sentence scores intact).
+Each time a sentence is answered correctly it gets 2 points, each time a sentence is gotten wrong it gets -1 points.
 The program selects sentences from the lower tertile (of score ranges for the selected set of sentence) at triple the rate of sentences with scores in the upper tertile (the middle tertile is chosen at double the rate of hte upper tertile).
-Sentences that have never been played get a 4x increase in liklihood of being chosen.
+Sentences that have never been played get a 4x increase in liklehood of being chosen.
 The program also tries to not select sentences that have been presented in the current round (though this may not be possible if sets are small or rounds are long).

-File Importer currently requires the following Python modules: openpyxl
+PREFERENCES:

+The following variables are available for use globally in the program (being read at program start from the configuration file):
 Configuration file: opinsuomea_config.json

   "default_session_length" : 5  - the default number of questions asked in each session of the game "check_case" : false - whether case matters for determining if answers are correct or incorrect "show_hint": true - show the hint field when presenting a question (hint field is never shown for a particular sentence if there is no hint for it)